-Read more about Rise Up Calgary
+Read more about Rise Up Vancouver

 Rise Up is a conference for young adults (aged 18-35) hosted by Catholic Christian Outreach, a Canadian university student movement – but Rise Up is more than a conference.
 It exists to motivate and inspire leaders for the renewal of the world.

 If you are a young adult then come to Rise Up and experience how God has called and is calling you by name.

 Hotel booking for conference dates is included in any hotel registration package.
 For an extended stay or any nights outside of the standard December 28-January 1, please contact email@example.com.

 “Why do I have to go to Mass on Sunday?”
 Did you ever ask the question?
 Did a friend or co-worker ask you?
 We’ve all heard someone add “Why not just pray on a hike or meditate on the beach?”
 But Jesus invites us to meet Him in the Eucharist each and every Sunday.
 How can we move beyond “obligation” to “encounter” and share with others that Sunday Mass is not just a duty but a joy and a gift?